AlejoM1908/showcase/content/docs/Workshops/ Illusions & Masking/masking.md

 ## Code Explanation

 ### Masking
-The program has a set of kernels and images that will be preloaded, those sets are gona be used to reset the image and to change the mask, so the image being modified is in another variable so it can be modified as much as wanted without affecting the original image, the kernels are 3x3 matrices that are used to modify the image, the kernel is applied to the image by multiplying each pixel of the image by the corresponding pixel of the kernel, the result of the multiplication is added to the rest of the results of the multiplication of the other pixels, and the result is assigned to the pixel that is being modified, this process is repeated for every pixel in the image, resulting in a new transformed image.
+The program has a set of kernels and images that will be preloaded, those sets are gona be used to reset the image and to change the mask, so the image being modified is in another variable so it can be modified as much as wanted without affecting the original image, the kernels are 5x5 matrices that are used to modify the image, the kernel is applied to the image by passing the image and kernel to a shader, the shader will apply the kernel to the image and return the completely modified

-{{< details "Image convolution">}}
+{{< tabs "uniqueid" >}}
+{{< tab "old" >}}
 ```js
 function convolveImage(image) {
   for (let posX = 1; posX < image.width - 1; posX++) {